Bede and the Party

 Soon the flat was heaving.
 They were very amenable.
 Bede and I randomly read extracts of books to great cheers.
 Before long spliffs started circulating, booze magically appeared, a sound system materialised and some good music started up.

-It went on all night and developed into one of the best of parties.
+It went on all night and developed into one of the best.
 The only downside was that someone stole a couple of Bede’s shirts!